muninntech/github-docs-example/README.md

 ```
 > Here is an example of using a codeblock for an error that appears in bash.

+## Step 2 - How to take screenshots

+A screenshot is when you capture a part of your screen from your laptop, desktop or phone.

+This is not to be confused with taking a photo with your phone.

+This is what a screenshot from your computer should look like.

 ## Step 3 - Use Github Flavoured Markdown Task Lists

 Github extends Markdown to have a list where you can check off items. <sup>[2]</sup>